 I first posted this Coconut Cake recipe 6 years ago and have made it several times since.
 It is always a crowd pleaser, partly because of the meringue topping, all done up like curls that remind me of Phyllis Diller and because it is just delicious.
 Decadent pastry cream full of coconut layered between coconut cake.
 It just seems to have the right balance of whimsy and sophistication.
 Liz Banfield is a photographer I have long admired on Instagram and she came over to capture the making and baking of the cake.
 I have the honor of using Liz’s gorgeous photos for this post.
 I first became familiar with her work when I did a wedding cake she photographed for Martha Stewart.
 Her work is stunning and she is a delight.

-Coconut Cream Cake from fine cooking or Zoë’s Devil’s Food recipe:
+Coconut Cream Cake inspired from fine cooking Zoë’s Devil’s Food recipe:

 8 ounces (1 cup) unsalted butter, softened

 13 1/2 ounces (3 cups) unbleached all-purpose flour

 1 tablespoon baking powder (this is less than the original magazine article used, but when I baked it with more the layers collapsed and because dense).

 2 large eggs, at room temperature

 1 can (14 fluid ounces) unsweetened coconut milk